 While many auto collisions occur during the daytime in Southern California, you are at a much greater risk of being seriously injured or killed in one during nighttime hours.
 The danger is even greater when Daylight Savings Time ends because it gets darker earlier and for longer.

 If you were hurt in a nighttime crash caused by a negligent driver, you may be entitled to compensation for your injuries.
-Learn what you need to know about why the accident may have occurred and the important steps you should take to receive the maximum recovery in your settlement.
+Learn from a battle-tested San Diego car accident attorney what you need to know about why the accident may have occurred and the important steps you should take to receive the maximum recovery in your settlement.

 Leading Causes of Nighttime Auto Wrecks

 Many of the same types of car crashes that occur during the daytime, like rear-end and head-on collisions, happen at night—often with more deadly consequences.
 The underlying cause of these tragic accidents is primarily the failure of motorists to drive safely given the unique challenges and dangers of driving at night.

 If a family member or you suffered injuries in a crash at night, you will need to prove that a negligent driver caused it.
 Here are some of the leading reasons these collisions occur: